rajanarora1999/Predicting-Diabetic-person/README.md

 Training data and testing data has been provided as csv files

 Another Update :
-This project has been made again using Multinomial Naive Bayes Classifier Another Update:
+This project has been made again using Multinomial Naive Bayes Classifier.

+Another Update:
 This Project has been made again using Decision trees.